timothymarois/template-laravel-app/README.md

 #### Design

-For the design side, we want to focus on customization, theming and utility.
+For the design side, we want to focus on customization, theming, and utility components.
+PrimeVue offers the most comprehensive set of utility components that are fully customizable without bloating.
+Tree-shaking makes sure you only import the components you actually use keeping your overall project light-weight.

 - ✅ Tailwind 3 – [Documentation](https://tailwindcss.com/docs/installation)
 - ✅ PrimeVue 3 – [Documentation](https://primevue.org/) | [Unstyled with Tailwind](https://tailwind.primevue.org/)